Extensor Tendonitis of the Foot Causes, Symptoms & Treatment

 When to see a doctor

-If you have a nagging top-of-foot pain that does not go away over time, you should consult with your doctor.
-At your visit, your doctor will conduct a physical examination, looking for signs of tenderness and tendon inflammation around your foot.
-Your doctor may also try to recreate the symptoms you experience when active by asking you to move your foot up and down against resistance.
-X-rays may also be taken to rule out other causes of your injury, such as bone spurs or a fracture.
-Sometimes, other imaging tests, such as magnetic resonance imaging (MRI), may be ordered to confirm the diagnosis and rule out an extensor muscle strain or other types of soft tissue injury.
+X-rays may be taken to rule out other causes of your injury, such as bone spurs or a fracture.
+In some cases, additional imaging, such as magnetic resonance imaging (MRI), may be ordered to confirm the diagnosis and exclude an extensor muscle strain or other types of soft tissue injury.

 Non-operative treatment

-- Physical therapy to strengthen your foot
+- Physical therapy: Exercises to strengthen the foot and improve function.

 Surgical Treatment

-Surgery is generally not needed to treat extensor tendonitis of the foot.
-In rare cases, surgery may be considered if your symptoms don’t improve with rest and other conservative treatments.
-Your doctor will advise if you should explore surgery as a foot tendonitis treatment option.
+In rare cases, it may be considered if symptoms do not improve with rest and other conservative treatments.
+Your doctor will determine whether surgical intervention is appropriate as part of your treatment plan.

 Recovery

-Frequently Asked Questions
+/MonthFrequently Asked Questions

 Can extensor tendonitis be mistaken for another condition?